Nostrorom/highseas/README.md

 What I was able to deliver was this GitHub repository, with a non-deployed app.

-It's not very readable, so I suggest you clone the ```npm run dev``` to more easily navigate the content.
+It's not very readable, so I suggest you clone the repo then ```npm run dev``` to more easily navigate the content.

 In the interest of fairness to other applicants, I only allowed myself these updates past deadline time: